stranger1200/discord-qr-deleter-old/README.md

 # QR Deleter
 *Note: This uses the latest version of discord.js (Version 14 currently)*

+## Features
+Deletes QR codes automiatcally from not staff-members of the server (checked by Manage Messages permission).
+Will log all deletions to bot console.

 ## How to Use
 This bot has no settings and begins working as soon as it has been added to a server.
 It scans all attachments and embedded images.